Nash-79/KG-MMML/kg-mmml/docs/01_METHODOLOGY.md

 **Snapshot versioning**: Each snapshot is date-stamped and immutable.
 Experiments pin a specific snapshot in config files (e.g., `configs/experiment_baseline.yaml` → `data_snapshot: "sec_edgar_2025-10-12_combined"`).
 This ensures reproducibility across runs even if taxonomy rules are later modified.

-### 3.3 Taxonomy Generation: Multi-Source Strategy
+### 3.3 Taxonomy Generation: The "Auto-Taxonomy" Breakthrough

-Taxonomy construction is the **critical innovation** for achieving HP ≥ 25%.
-Prior work (Week 5-6) with a minimal 27-edge manual taxonomy yielded HP = 1.15%.
-Auto-taxonomy techniques lifted HP to 27.26% (2370% improvement).
+Taxonomy construction became the critical bottleneck of this project.
+In Weeks 5-6, I attempted to rely on a manually curated taxonomy.
+It failed.
+With only 27 edges, the Hierarchy Presence (HP) metric sat at a dismal 1.15%.
+I simply couldn't scale manual curation to cover the thousands of concepts in the SEC corpus.

+To solve this, I pivoted to an **auto-taxonomy** approach.
+Instead of hand-linking concepts, I wrote rules to generate them.
+This decision paid off, lifting HP to 27.26%—a 2370% improvement.

 #### 3.3.1 Manual Seed Taxonomy